TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 #### Dealing with collisions

 Up until now, our hash map is a one-dimensional data structure.
 What if each `Node` inside the bucket can store more than one value?
 Enters `Linked Lists`.
-Now, each `Node` inside the bucket is also a Linked List.
+Now, each bucket will be a Linked List.
 When inserting to a bucket, if it's empty, we insert the head of Linked List.
-If a `Node` head exists in a bucket, we follow that Linked List to add to the end of it.
+If a head exists in a bucket, we follow that Linked List to add to the end of it.

 You probably understand by this point why we must write a good hashing function which eliminates as many collisions as possible.
 Most likely you will not be writing your own hash functions, as most languages have it built in.
 But understanding how hash functions work is important.